-Meditations Summary: 8 Best Lessons from Marcus Aurelius
+Meditations Summary: The 8 Best Lessons I Learned From Marcus Aurelius

 Who was Marcus Aurelius and why listen to him?

 Marcus Aurelius was the most powerful and important man in the world.
 He was emperor of Rome for almost two decades starting in the year 161 A.D.

 Although Marcus was a powerful ruler, his problems appear to be surprisingly similar to the problems we all face daily.
 For example,